vijender-singh/R-Basics-Class-lectures/Basics_of_R_objects.md

 **Maths operations**

-Simple mathematical calculations can be carried out using R. Some exapmles are demonstrated below.
+Simple mathematical calculations can be carried out using R. Some examples are demonstrated below.
-However every time we do a calculation the operation is done and result is displayed.
-If we have to use the result value 100 times we have to do the same operation 100 times.
-It is ok if the calculations are simple but if we considera scenerio for complex mathematical calculation on large table (100,000 rows, 1000 columns) this will become coputationally intensive and waste of resources.

 ```R
 > 2 + 1       # Addition